Train station upgrades

 - Improved access to public transport for commuters using the Translink rail network, including people with a disability.

-Loganlea Train Station
+Relocation of Loganlea Train Station

 Council believes the planned relocation of the Loganlea Train Station should be brought forward to provide more direct access to the Logan Hospital and Metro South TAFE (Logan Campus) as soon as possible, and be undertaken the same time as the other upgrades.